SB-6284

 Statutory Text

 (1)(a) Beginning July 1, 2027, each deployer of a high-risk artificial intelligence system must use industry-standard means to protect consumers from any known or reasonably foreseeable risks of algorithmic discrimination. (b) In any enforcement action brought on or after July 1, 2027, by the attorney general pursuant to section 10 of this act, there is a rebuttable presumption that a deployer of a high-risk artificial intelligence system used reasonable care as required under this section if the deployer complied with this chapter.
 (2)(a) By July 1, 2027, and at least annually thereafter, a deployer or third party contracted by the deployer shall review the deployment of each high-risk artificial intelligence system deployed by the deployer to ensure that the high-risk artificial intelligence system is not causing algorithmic discrimination. (b) If a deployer subsequently discovers that the high-risk artificial intelligence system has caused algorithmic discrimination, the deployer, without unreasonable delay, but no later than 90 days after the date of the discovery, shall send to the attorney general, in a form and manner prescribed by the attorney general, a notice disclosing the discovery.
+(3) Nothing in this section may be construed to require a deployer to disclose any trade secret, or other confidential or proprietary information.

 G-01 AI Governance Program & Documentation · G-01.1G-01.2 · Deployer · Automated Decisionmaking

 Sec.
-4(1)-(2)
+4(1)-(3)

 Plain Language